leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 In the context of containers this means that users and groups may have privileges for certain operations inside containers without having them outside.
 One of the specific goals of containers is to allow a process to have root privileges for operations inside the container, while at the same time making it a normal non-privileged process outside the container.
 **cgroups** allow you to allocate resources (CPU time, system memory, network bandwidth) between user-defined task (process) groups running on a system.
 It is possible to monitor the cgroups that have been configured, prevent access to certain resources and even reconfigure them dynamically.
 Containers are a good way to deploy and run your applications.
 In a production environment, you need to manage the containers that run applications and ensure that no service interruptions occur.
 For example, if a container goes down, a new container needs to be started.
+The containerized application will always be executed the same way regardless of the environment.

 Kubernetes provides you with:
 * **Service discovery and load balancing:** Kubernetes can expose a container using a DNS name or its IP address.
 If the traffic to a container is high, Kubernetes is able to distribute the traffic across multiple containers so that the service remains stable.